ehpc-lab/docker-conda-course/README.md

 docker container rm CSBL02
 ```

-After removing all container related to specific image, its possible remove the image from Docker App
+After removing all containers related to specific image, it is possible remove the image from the Docker App.
 ```
 docker image rm (<IMAGE NAME> or <IMAGE ID>)
 ```

-Saving the Docker container to a Docker image and then submit to Docker hub
+Saving the Docker container to a Docker image and then submitting it to Docker hub.

 Login to your Docker hub account